 ULA Ohm 2.0 – Review

-The ULA Ohm 2.0 is a high-quality, ultralight backpack, and it is sold at one of the better price points in its category.
+The ULA Ohm 2.0 is a high-quality, ultralight backpack, sold at one of the better price points in its category.
 This ultralight backpack is one of the most durable I use, and it will provide you with years of comfortable, lightweight backpacking.

 If you are making the transition to ultralight backpacking, you should seriously consider the ULA Ohm 2.0 as your next backpack.